 Janis Hawkins Shipley Early Childhood Lecture and Workshop

-Register now for Defending Childhood, the inaugural Janis Hawkins Shipley Early Childhood Lecture and Workshop!
+See below for a recap on the 2022 Janis Hawkins Shipley Early Childhood Lecture and Workshop.

-This workshop focuses on the practical side of professional development, which strengthens educators ability to work with young children.
-Early childhood professionals will enjoy the reflective presentation and interactive style of the workshop, and will be asked to participate in experiences from a child’s perspective.
+This workshop focuses on the practical side of professional development, strengthening educators' ability to work with young children.
+Early childhood professionals will enjoy the workshop's reflective presentation and interactive style and will be asked to participate in experiences from a child’s perspective.

 This event is coordinated by birth through kindergarten/special education teacher licensure faculty in the School of Human Environmental Sciences, which is part of the Dale Bumpers College of Agricultural, Food and Life Sciences.
 U of A’s Early Care and Education Projects, led by director Deniece Honeycutt, is partnering with the HESC group for this workshop.